c03fig002.jpgc03fig003.jpg

 Loss of heterozygosity due to inbreeding

+In common parlance, "inbreeding" means mating of close relatives, for example first-cousin marriages.
 Inbreeding in the population genetic sense occurs when related individuals mate with each other at higher than expected proportions.
-Because all populations are finite, all individuals are related to a greater or lesser extent: in smaller populations, inbreeding necessarily occurs at a higher rate than in larger.
+Because all populations are finite, all individuals are related to a greater or lesser extent: inbreeding necessarily occurs at a higher rate in small populations than in larger.